bryanwweber/orbital-mechanics-notes/the-orbit-equation/circular-orbits.md

 If a satellite remains at a constant location above the earth's equator, then the orbit is a circular **geostationary equatorial orbit**, or GEO.
 For GEO, the radial vector from the center of the earth to the satellite must have the same angular velocity as the surface of the earth.

-The angular velocity of the earth is calculated by dividing the complete revolution, $2\pi$ radians by the length of the [**sidereal day**](https://en.wikipedia.org/wiki/Sidereal_time#Sidereal_day).
+The angular velocity of the earth's surface is calculated by dividing the circular distance for one revolution, $2\pi$ radians, by the time taken for one rotation about the axis through the poles.
+This length of time is called the the [**sidereal day**](https://en.wikipedia.org/wiki/Sidereal_time#Sidereal_day) and is equal to approximately 23.93 hours.

 The familiar, 24-hour, day is called the [**synodic day**](https://en.wikipedia.org/wiki/Synodic_day) or **solar day**.
-The solar day is the time that it takes for the Sun to apparently make one revolution around the Earth.

-However, for GEO, we are interested in the time it takes for the Earth to complete one rotation around its axis.
-This is slightly shorter than the synodic day, because the Earth is also moving around the sun as it rotates.
-If the Earth were fixed in space, the synodic and sidereal days would be equal length.
+The solar day is the time that it takes for the Sun to reach its maximum height in the sky on consecutive days.
+This is slightly longer than the sidereal day, because the Earth is also moving around the sun as it rotates.
+If the Earth were fixed in space relative to the sun, the synodic and sidereal days would be equal length.

-The sidereal day is approximately 23.93 hours, giving an inertial angular velocity of the Earth of:
+Using the duration of the sidereal day, we find an inertial angular velocity of the Earth of:

 :::{math}
 :label: eq:earth-angular-velocity